adelinagulieva/glam-by-adelina/readme.md

 ## Once Adelina is done

-* Come up with list for Tools, find Icons
+* Color overlay for Icons

 * Descriptions for Classes